 In an interview with CNET’s editor-at-large Scott Stein, Facebook CEO Mark Zuckerberg talks about social VR and possible plans of making it integral to the Oculus Quest Pro.

-Given our current situation — where social distancing and isolation in our homes are the norm — our ability to socialize has been limited to the digital sphere.
-Meetings are conducted on video applications (mostly Zoom), and the people in closest proximity to us are only those in our household.
+With our current situation, where social distancing and isolation in our homes are the norm, our ability to socialize is limited to the digital sphere.
+We conduct meetings on video applications (mostly Zoom), and the people in closest proximity to us are only those in our household.

 During his interview with Stein, Zuckerberg revealed Facebook’s ongoing research and plans to create “higher-end” VR experiences, one of which is the Oculus Quest Pro.
 The Oculus Quest Pro is “a device that could include new sensors — face and eye tracking or maybe even fitness — in a higher-end self-contained system,” CNET says.
 This upcoming Oculus Quest version could be “a little more expensive,” Zuckerberg noted.

 The price for the Facebook-owned Oculus Quest, which the tech giant bought in 2014, was significantly reduced in an effort to draw a wider audience toward VR.
 In the fourth quarter of 2020, the Oculus Quest 2 sold over a million units, The Washington Post reports citing SuperData.